wiki

 wiki (plural wikis)

-1. A collaborative website which can be directly edited merely by using a web browser, often by anyone with access to it.
+1. A collaborative website which can be directly edited merely by using a web browser, often by anyone who has access to it.

 Derived terms